 This is the last thing I’m going to say about diapers for at least a week…

-August 3, 2007 at 10:22 am | In All Consuming, M'ijo | 5 Comments
+August 3, 2007 at 10:22 am | Posted in All Consuming, M'ijo | 5 Comments

 Sometimes we use cloth.
 I have gotten over my initial p(oop)tsd and am quite fond of the cloth now.
 Sometimes we use disposies.
 Thanks for the offer, Sassy, but I think I will pass on sending them to Australia to be recycled… I will however, send out a HUGE thank you to Shelli, Narda & Malka for sending P’ito a buttload (pun very much intended) of 7th generations.
 We are MOST grateful.